 Division faculty are always searching for better ways to help patients.
 VCU’s Pulmonary Disease and Critical Care Medicine Division has an active pulmonary clinical trials program.
-We've led research into the causes of COPD, adult cystic fibrosis, emphysema, asthma, interventional pulmonology , pulmonary hypertension, sarcoidosis, pulmonary fibrosis and acute lung injury.
+We've led research into the causes of COPD, adult cystic fibrosis, emphysema, asthma, interventional pulmonology , pulmonary hypertension, sarcoidosis, global health, pulmonary fibrosis and acute lung injury.
 We always lead the search for safer and more effective therapies for these problems.
 Engaging in clinical trials research allows the VCU faculty to find the best new therapy for our patients.
 VCU has developed strong clinical centers with accredidation for the treatment of our patients.

 Clinical Division faculty have both outpatient and inpatient practices where care for patients occurs.
 The Division currently has 19 clinical faculty and five research faculty.
 Clinical faculty are regional and national award winning teachers and clinicians who provide the best patient care available in the Commonwealth of Virginia.
 Outpatients are cared for in the Ambulatory Care Center on the VCU Medical Center Campus, at the Stony Point Medical Center Campus, and at VCU’s West End location just off Mayland Drive.
 Clinical Division faculty care for patients with many forms of lung disease.
 Other examples: Dr. Kristin Miller cares for patients who develop serious lung disorders following bone marrow transplantation.
 All Division faculty provide care for many patients with asthma of any severity.
 Patients with chronic obstructive lung disease (emphysema) receive expert care by all faculty.
 Dr. Daniel Grinnan is a recognized national expert on diagnosis and treatment of patients with Pulmonary Hypertension.
 Dr. Catherine Grossman directs the severe asthma case management clinic.